LuG3Zz/nvim-config/Readme.md

 git clone https://github.com/jinzhongjia/neovim-config ~/.local/nvim
 ```

-3.Init to auto install plugins
+3. Init to auto install plugins

 Now, you use neovim open this file`~/.local/nvim/lua/plugins.lua`(this file is your plugins config) through the following command